cisco-ce/roomos.cisco.com/doc/MTR/GetStartedMTR.md

    <img src="/doc/images/MTR/share-experience-2.png" style="width: 500px" />

 4. Tap **Stop sharing** to end the share when you're finished.

+**NOTE:** if *PresentationSelection* is set to *Manual* for your device, HDMI inputs need to be selected in RoomOS to be available for content sharing.
+If they aren't, when you connect a device and click **Share**, you'll see a message that 'no device is connected'.

+To enable HDMI sharing on an MTR device, swipe left on the MTR homescreen to open the RoomOS side panel.
+Go to **Share Options** and select the source.
+Keep in mind that if you tap "Hide" on the RoomOS Share Options menu, the input will not be recognized by MTR.
+Or, if only one sharing source is in use, the Administrator can set the following configuration:
+*UserInterface Features Share MTRShareExperience: Microsoft*

 ### Wireless sharing with Miracast®